camptocamp/mooc-openlayers-project/README.md

    npm install --save-dev parcel-bundler
    ```

+### After the installation

-After these steps, you will create two files:
+After having followed the above steps, you will create two files:
-- `index.html` containing the HTML, CSS and map container.
+- `index.html` containing the HTML code, CSS styles, and the map container;
 - `index.js` containing the JavaScript code for your map.

-Once the code of these files will be written, you can test you code by running:
+Once some code has been written in these files, you will be able to test you code by running:
    ```
    npm start
    ```